Troubleshooting slow page loads

 There are various approaches to troubleshooting slow page loads:

-To troubleshoot web applications in more detail, you can use waterfall analysis metrics.
-These metrics help you pinpoint the exact sources of performance bottlenecks, identify error-prone elements, and highlight resource-intensive components within web applications.
-Waterfall metrics are available under the Resource analysis tab of the Web Applications Troubleshooting library dashboard.
+To troubleshoot web applications in more detail, use waterfall analysis metrics.
+These metrics help you pinpoint the exact sources of performance bottlenecks, identify error-prone elements and highlight resource-intensive components within web applications.
+Waterfall metrics are available under the Resource analysis tab of the Web applications troubleshooting library dashboard.

 Refer to the Web Application Advanced Troubleshooting documentation for more information.

-These metrics are collected by the Nexthink Application Experience browser extension, which uses Performance Resource Timing API.
+The Nexthink Application Experience browser extension collects these metrics using Performance Resource Timing API.

 •longest_resource_url